Monofascia/Pat_portfolio/README.md

 ## [Project 4: Principal component analysis](https://github.com/Monofascia/pca)
 * This is the last project for first semester Data science course.
 Here it's executed a really simple PCA for economics data.
-* I've learned new graphics and new library for a better visual info.
+* Actually I've learned new graphics and new libraries for a better visual info and anlysis.
-* This project was useful to learn basic analytic skills for following cluter models (in other courses)
+* This project was useful to learn basic analytic skills for following cluster models (in other courses)

 ## [Project 3: Spatial regression](https://github.com/Monofascia/reg_dati_spaziali)
 :heavy_check_mark: **R**